egonzale/qgis_instructions/qgis_geocoding/qgis_geocoding.md

 <img src="images/mmqgis_geocode.png" width="40%"/>

 The plugin requires a CSV file with the addresses in a specific format.
-For details, see the plugin documentation in the[plugin page](http://michaelminn.com/linux/mmqgis/) (or guess the format from the dialog window).
+For details, see the plugin documentation in the [plugin page](http://michaelminn.com/linux/mmqgis/) (or guess the format from the dialog window).
 An example CSV file:

 <img src="images/addresses.png" width="40%"/>